Art & Re-search (T)here, 2018-Present

-Art & Research (T)here, my Social Science and Humanities Research Council Funded Doctoral Project, is an emergent virtual learning community and participatory arts-based research project that emerges at the intersection of transdisciplinarity, knowledge production, and research-creation.
+Art Re-search (T)here, my Social Science and Humanities Research Council Funded Doctoral Project, is an emergent virtual learning community project that emerges at the intersections of transdisciplinarity, emergence, collaboration, art and re-search.
 For more information, please visit: http://artandresearchthere.com/

 Summerhill on Major’s Hill (collaboration with Adam Brown), 2016